 Dioxin levels in the environment have declined significantly since the 1970s following EPA regulatory controls and industry actions.
 EPA's best estimates of emissions from sources that can be reasonably quantified, indicate that dioxin emissions in the United States decreased by about 75% between 1987 and 1995, primarily due to reductions in air emissions from municipal and medical waste incinerators, and substantial further declines continue to be documented.
-Regulations promulgated in 1995 for municipal waste combustors and 1997 for medical waste incinerators should result in a greater than 95% reduction in dioxin emissions from these two categories.
 Uncontrolled combustion such as burning of household waste is expected to become the largest quantified source of dioxin emissions to the environment.
 Dietary intake of dioxin also appears to be declining.